rhenter/django-stuff/README.rst

 Run the migrations
 ------------------

-To complete the instalation you need to run the migrations right after you have added the `django_utils` to the `INSTALLED_APPS` on `settings` file in your project folder:
+To complete the instalation you need to run the migrations right after you have added the `django_stuff` to the `INSTALLED_APPS` on `settings` file in your project folder:

 .. code:: shell